LevLileiko/QA-Testing/Bug Reports Fortnite/Bug Report Fortnite 2.md

 Actual Result: Only pickaxes of other players are rendered, but their characters are missing.

-Reproduction Rate: 1/5
+Reproduction Rate:
+1/5 (Occurs once in five attempts).

-Severity: Minor (2)
+Severity:
+Minor (2) – Causes visual confusion but does not break gameplay.

 Attachments: ![Bug Screenshot](BugReportFortnite2.png)